 All you have to do to get started is fill out an online application for admission.
-We'll need your transcripts, test scores, and references, too.
+We also require your transcripts, test scores and references.
 A short essay will determine your placement in your composition class.
 It sounds like a lot of trouble, but our friendly staff will walk with you each step of the way, and when we're done we'll know you a lot better, and we can tailor a program that really is exactly what you need.

 The fall of your senior year is the best time to apply.
 Don't wait until the last minute.
 Applications should be sent in by August 1st for the fall semester, December 1st for the spring semester, and April 1st for the summer semester.
 The earlier the application is processed, the sooner the options are made clear.
 You are invited to schedule an appointment with an Admissions Specialist by calling the Admissions Office at 703.580.4810, ext.
-172. Once you have applied, you will be contacted by our Admissions Specialist, Tim Latiff, who will be your personal guide through the remainder of the process.
+210. Once you have applied, you will be contacted by our Admissions Specialist, Rev. Sarah Chesla, who will be your personal guide through the remainder of the process.

 Our admission’s staff is readily available by phone or via email to assist you through the admissions process.
 We have answers – from the first request for information to advice about the best time to apply for financial aid.
 For more information please contact our Admissions Office at 703.580.4810, ext.
 172.

 College Entrance Exams

 College Entrance Exams (The ACT registration code for UVF-VC is 3643.
 The SAT code is 2579.)
 Sign and date the College Standards paragraph on the application.